Foreign law and lawyers in Australia

 - NSW – Legal Profession Admission Board

-- NT - The Legal Practitioners' Admission Board
+- NT – Legal Practitioners Admission Board of the Northern Territory

 - QLD – Legal Practitioners Admissions Board